ThaveeshaS/Cake_Crafters/README.md

 4. **Browse Tips**: Explore decorating tips by category or difficulty.

+5. **Explore Cakes for Events**: Browse cakes suitable for events like weddings or birthdays.
+Share your suggestions or get inspired by others’ event cake ideas.

-5. **Voice Navigation**: Use voice commands to navigate the platform (e.g., "Go to recipes," "Show my profile").
+6. **Voice Navigation**: Use voice commands to navigate the platform (e.g., "Go to recipes," "Show my profile").

 ## Contributors
 - Pasindu W.G.V (IT22273512)